aberge00/2017-Summer-Challenge/README.md

 2) At least two computers must be used to make programming.
 3) At least one sensor that is not ( gyro, color, compass ).
 4) Use new moto phones and Rev Robotics control system.
+5) Prepare a team submission for the Innovation in Control Award.

 Mechanical:
-1) Robot shall include at least one 3d printed part.
+1) Robot shall include at least one functionality contributing 3d printed part.
-2) Robot shall include at least one CNC part
+2) Robot shall include at least one functionality contributing CNC part
 3) Robot shall include a graber claw.
 4) NO duct tape will be aloud on the robot. (wow)